mattermost/docs/source/process/how-to-run-a-hackathon.rst

 1. Announce the Hackathon internally by posting in `Private Staff Discussion channel <https://community.mattermost.com/private-core/channels/platform>`_ and sharing on R&D weekly meeting.
 2. Schedule a kick-off call with all Hackathon stakeholders, including the developer, marketing and ops members identified previously.
 3. Define and set up metrics to measure impact of the Hackathon.
-Examples include: number of participants (staff + community separately), number of submissions, number of submissions shipped as a core feature, or as a plugin in the marketplace.
+Examples include: number of participants (staff + community separately), number of submissions, number of submissions shipped as a core feature or as a plugin in the marketplace.

 E. (T-minus 15 working days)
 ----------------------------------------------------------------

 1. Create Meetup links for Hackathon idea presentation, kick-off and demos.
 For examples, see `Mattermost Meetup page <https://www.meetup.com/mattermost/>`_.
 2. Share the Hackathon externally via Reddit, GitHub, Discourse and the `community server <https://community.mattermost.com>`_.
 For examples, see previous `Reddit post <https://www.reddit.com/r/Mattermost/comments/dvvsm4/mattermost_hackathon_nov_22_26/>`_, and `GitHub issue <https://github.com/mattermost/mattermost-server/issues/13087>`_.
-3. Publish a blog post announcing the Hackathon to the Mattermost community, with links back to landing page for details on how to participate.
+3. Publish a blog post announcing the Hackathon to the Mattermost community, which links back to the landing page for details on how to participate.

 F. (T-minus 10 working days)
 ----------------------------------------------------------------